 Note.
 It is possible to have an Indiana NOL without also having a federal NOL.
-See Schedule IT-40NOL, which can be found at www.in.gov/dor/tax-forms/2020-individual-income-tax-forms/, for more information.
+See Schedule IT-40NOL, which can be found at www.in.gov/dor/tax-forms/2021-individual-income-tax-forms/, for more information.

 Enclose Schedule A from federal Form 1045 and a completed Indiana Schedule IT-40NOL when claiming this deduction.
+If your Schedule A from federal Form 1045 included itemized deductions to increase the federal net operating loss, enclose a pro forma copy of the Schedule A computing the net operating loss without the itemized deductions.

-Also, maintain with your records a copy of the federal Form 1040/1040-SR from the loss year as the department can require you to provide this information at a later date.
+Also, maintain with your records a copy of the federal Form 1040/1040-SR from the loss year as DOR can require you to provide this information at a later date.